-- Each church and/or group is organized differently. - We encourage you to structure your group as best suits your situation. - Each group should appoint someone who will be the local contact person with the Shipping Center in your country (more details below). - Individuals can participate in each group: - o directly (e.g. getting together with the group to make and pack supplies), or - indirectly (e.g. locate supplies, make deliveries, develop community/medical contacts, raise funds, etc.). - IF there is no group in your church, feel free to: - o join other groups nearby. - start a group in your church (nearby groups will often help new groups get started-ask). - o work on your own for the time being.
+- Each church and/or group is organized differently. - We encourage you to structure your group as best suits your situation. - Each group should appoint someone who will be the local contact person with the Shipping Center in your country (more details below). - Individuals can participate in each group: - directly (e.g. getting together with the group to make and pack supplies), or - indirectly (e.g. locate supplies, shopping for the group, make deliveries, develop community/medical contacts, raise funds, etc.). - IF there is no group in your church, feel free to: - join other groups nearby. - start a group in your church (nearby groups will often help new groups get started--ask). - \circ work on your own for the time being.